guilhermelawless/nano-dpow/service/README.md

 if "timeout" in response: (...)
 ```

-During normal operation, the only kind of error you should only receive are `timeout` errors.
+During normal operation, the only kind of error you should receive are `timeout` errors.
 Any other errors should only occur during setup.
-We suggest logging errors and creating a Github issue with the information.
+If you find another error during normal operation, please create a Github issue with the information.